 Obesity & Weight

-Obesity and overweight can increase your risk of chronic health conditions such as heart disease, diabetes, heart attack, and stroke.
+Obesity and being overweight can increase your risk of chronic health conditions such as heart disease, diabetes, heart attack, and stroke.
+We will first eliminate any medical causes of obesity such as thyroid problems.
 We’ll help you create a diet and exercise plan to manage your weight in a healthy, sustainable way.
 In some cases, we may recommend bariatric surgery to move you back toward your optimal weight.